twigphp/Twig/doc/03-Twig-for-Developers.markdown

       {% var|escape %}   {# var won't be doubled-escaped #}
     {% endautoescape %}

-The escaping rules are implemented as follows:
+The escaping rules are implemented as follows (it describes the behavior of Twig 0.9.5 and above):

  * Literals (integers, booleans, arrays, ...) used in the template directly as variables or filter arguments are never automatically escaped: